ypk4/Order-Management-Engine/README.md

 In recent commits, code for order/fill insertion and updation is added.
 Now, whenever JSON order/fill is sent, it is added/updated in the MongoDB database which is set up on an AWS machine.

+Following functionalities have been implemented :- From Order entry gateway :- Add new order, Update price of order, Update quantity of order, Cancel an order;
+From Execution links :- Add new fill

-Code for storing user subscriptions to particular orders and handling notifications is yet to be done.
+Functionalities like storing user subscriptions to particular orders in cache and handling notifications are yet to be implemented.

 You need to install [Flask](http://flask.pocoo.org/) and [requests](http://docs.python-requests.org/en/master/):